section9-lab/incubator-wayang-website/blog/2024-04-17-federated-ai.md

 place or storage.
 It also prevents the possibility of data breaches and protects sensitive personal data.
 One of the significant challenges in working with AI is the variety of tools found in the market or the open-source community.
 Each tool provides results in a different form;
 integrating them can be pretty challenging.
-Let's talk about Apache Wayang (incubating) and how it can help to solve this problem.
+Let's talk about Apache Wayang and how it can help to solve this problem.

 ## Apache Wayang in the Federated AI world

-Apache Wayang (Wayang, for short), a project in an incubation phase at Apache Software Foundation (ASF), integrates big data platforms and tools by removing the complexity of worrying about low-level details.
+Apache Wayang (Wayang, for short), an Apache Software Foundation top-level project, integrates big data platforms and tools by removing the complexity of worrying about low-level details.
 Interestingly, even if it was not designed for, Wayang could also serve as a scalable platform for federated learning: the Wayang community is starting to work on integrating federated learning capabilities.
 In a federated learning approach, Wayang